 In TV series Searching for Italy, beloved actor (and cookbook author) Stanley Tucci traverses the length and breadth of Italy to learn more about the food and culture of different regions.
 He meets chefs, farmers, historians, and artists, sometimes with his parents or his wife in tow, and bops around beautiful places.
 Tucci is the perfect presenter for this adventure, drawing upon his own background as an Italian, his curiosity as a cook, and his general, all-round lovability.
 There are currently two seasons (the second started this year), available on BBC iPlayer.

 A few years ago, an idea about compiling a communal list of book recommendations from the past year (titled ‘Yearly Yeast’) appeared on the Internet.
 The concept involves asking everyone in your life (and maybe even strangers) which book they enjoyed most during the past year, collating the titles into a list, and sending it out to your loved ones as reading inspiration for the year ahead.

 Make your own

-In the spirit of getting crafty, being resourceful, and saving the planet, we’ll be making our Christmas tree decorations this year.
-Easy-to-assemble, natural decs that can adorn your tree include pinecones, dried orange slices, dried hydrangeas, and recycled paper baubles (if you’re blessed with the artistic gene, there are instructions for some great 3D baubles online).
+In the spirit of getting crafty, being resourceful, and saving the planet, we’ll be making our Christmas decorations this year.
+Easy-to-assemble, natural decs include pinecones, dried orange slices, dried hydrangeas, and recycled paper baubles (if you’re blessed with the artistic gene, there are instructions for some great 3D baubles online).
 Biodegradable twine is the perfect hanging material and is super easy to find.

 N O T E S O N